Willie Calhoun Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 23rd in the league.
+- The Dodgers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have a 4.45 team ERA that ranks 20th among all MLB pitching staffs.
+- The Dodgers have the 21st-ranked team ERA across all MLB pitching staffs (4.48).

-- Dodgers pitchers combine to give up 71 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs allowed (75 total, 1.3 per game).

+- Miller (2-0) takes the mound for the Dodgers to make his third start this season.

 © 2023 Data Skrive.
 All rights reserved.